Skip to main content

 Credentials

 Head to Parallel to sign up and generate an API key.
-Once you’ve done this set the PARALLEL_API_KEY environment variable:
+Set PARALLEL_API_KEY in your environment:

 import getpass